 Use of Assessment and Progress Records

 Assessment and Progress records are for the ongoing assessment of needs of children and young people who are accommodated beyond their third (10 month) review.
-This follows on from the work done on the Core Assessment.
+This follows on from the work done on the Complex Child and Family Assessment.
 It is a working tool and you will need to consider what aspects are appropriate and in what depth for each individual child.